Abilda/SeniorProject/README.md

 # SeniorProject
 Currently (22.10.2021), here is a draft version of Identity provider which allows to authenticate/authorize user by username and password.

+Two main endpoints for user creation and authentication are described below.

 1) https://identityprovider20211022130944withdbonazure.azurewebsites.net/create - endpoint for new user creation
 HttpPost request with a Body in the following format:
 {